thspinto/thspBlog/content/posts/my-rbp-setup.md

 ## Ansible automation

-Ansible [Ansible](https://docs.ansible.com/ansible/latest/index.html) is a grate tool for automating systems configurations.
+Ansible [Ansible](https://docs.ansible.com/ansible/latest/index.html) is a great tool for automating systems configurations.
 This setup starts with the default user and password.

 ### Initialize